Oracle Java Licensing and Audit FAQ Guide

 - Penalties: In some cases, Oracle can levy contractual penalty fees or interest.
 While Oracle’s license agreement doesn’t specify penalties, the negotiation could include a premium.
 There have been instances where Oracle suggests a one-time fine or increased first-year cost as a punitive measure.

-Failing a Java audit usually results in an unexpected bill and mandatory subscription purchases (and possibly signing up to the new metric).
-Depending on the scope, the financial hit can range from modest to very large.
+Depending on the scope, the financial impact can range from modest to substantial.
 It’s best to avoid reaching that point by maintaining compliance or negotiating early.

 49. Can Oracle charge penalties or back fees for unlicensed Java use?